herbertgoto/aws-elasticache-graviton/README.md

 - One Lambda function which reviews AWS ElastiCache workloads.
 - One IAM role used by Lambda to invoke SNS, S3, and ElastiCache.

+This solution currently only evaluates large instance types which for now are the only ones that can be match to Graviton types offering.

 # How to install

 1. Deploy a AWS Cloud9 environment and clone this repo `git clone https://github.com/herbertgoto/aws-elasticache-graviton.git`